A cluttered bedroom is such an energy leak.

-A cluttered bedroom is such an energy leak.
 When every surface is catching random piles and you’re tearing the place apart looking for your favorite leggings before work, it honestly feels like the room is bossing you around.

-You do not need a custom closet or designer built ins to get there.
+And you do not need a custom closet or designer built ins to get there.

-Thoughtful bedroom organization comes down to a few repeatable systems, some clever storage pieces, and a willingness to let go of the extra stuff that keeps circling the floor.
+Some thoughtful bedroom organization comes down to a few repeatable systems, some clever storage pieces, and a willingness to let go of the extra stuff that keeps circling the floor.

 The ideas below work in apartments, rentals, and bigger houses where kids, pets, and laundry all compete for space.